A meta-analysis of Boolean network models reveals design principles of gene regulatory networks: Methods

 \subsubsection{Model exclusion}

-To avoid the introduction of various of kinds of bias into the analysis, we used strict criteria for the inclusion of models.
-We excluded models where the update rules were solely generated using an inference method or where default updates like threshold rules were consistently used.
-Our goal was to include only models where the update rules were built based on biological expertise and knowledge gained from appropriate experiments.
-In addition, identical models that were presented in multiple publications were only included once, and we aimed to include the earliest publication that initially presented the model.
+To avoid the introduction of various of kinds of bias into the analysis, we used the following strict criteria for the inclusion of models. \begin{enumerate} \item We excluded models where the update rules were solely generated using an inference method or where default updates like threshold rules were consistently used.
+Our goal was to include only models where the update rules were built based on biological expertise and knowledge gained from appropriate experiments. \item In addition, identical models that were presented in multiple publications were only included once, and we aimed to include the earliest publication that initially presented the model.
+In total, 165 models passed this step and were extracted as described in the next subsection. \item An automated quality check ensured that highly similar models were only included once in the analysis.
+The overlap index, also known as Szymkiewicz-Simpson coefficient, measures the overlap between two sets $A$ and $B$ and is defined as $|A \cap B|/\min(|A|,|B|)\in [0,1]$~\cite{szymkiewicz1934contribution}.
+We defined two models to be highly similar if the overlap between the set of their variables (with each variable expressed as a lower case string with '.', '-' and '\_' removed) was $\geq 90\%$.
+After single-linkage hierarchical clustering of highly similar models, we manually reviewed all clusters.
+For each cluster, we removed all but one model from the analysis, aiming to include the final version of the model in the analysis.
+Most frequently, this meant inclusion of the latest published model, or the last stated model for highly similar models stemming from the same publication.
+This additional quality control step led to the exclusion of 39 out of the 163 identified models. \item Finally, we manually investigated the overlap between all models stemming from the same publication.
+For one publication, we removed two additional models as a third, included model from this publication was the combination of the two excluded models~\cite{thakar2012network}.
+Three other publications also contained more than one model.
+All these models were substantially different, as they described different GRNs or pathways with low overlap between the variables~\cite{mbodj2013logical,ryll2011large,der2014boolean}. \end{enumerate}